marcwolfe/GamersNation/README.md

 - Add more games in the library
 - Apply better CSS to make website look more clean
 - Add links to different places to purchase the games
+- Make it so you can add a review to a game that already has a review and updates it so you see both reviews